 Another great addition to your collection of bags within a bag is a laundry bag.
 These are great for keeping dirty items in and are easy to discreetly hand over to washer ladies.
 A word from the wise (or embittered) though, don’t buy a laundry bag that is too nice or you risk some unscrupulous swine swapping it for their own vastly inferior wash bag (yep, that actually happened to me).

 You could simply use a packing cube for this function.
 However, note that it will sometimes hold very dirty clothes and you may also sometimes have to put wet clothes into it.
 This is why I prefer to use a purpose built washable, waterproof, fully sealable mesh laundry bag.

 How To Pack a Backpack For Traveling

 This is what we’ve waited for, this is it boys, this is war and it is now time to actually pack that backpack!
 By the end of this exercise, your backpack is finally going to be filled up with your worldly treasures and finally ready to rock and roll.

 Pack From The Bottom

 When packing, you should always start from the bottom up and from the inside out.
 If you are packing a sleeping bag, then put this in first.
-Depending on your particular backpack, it may even have a dedicated sleeping bag section located at the very bottom of the back which opens independently with a cross zip and rope tie.
+Depending on which backpack you use for travel, it may even have a dedicated sleeping bag section located at the very bottom of the back which opens independently with a cross zip and rope tie.
 These sleeping bag compartments are ideal for easily accessing sleeping bags – you can get it out each night and pop it back each morning without unpacking your entire bag.

 If your backpack does not have one of these compartments, then it’s probably a smalish bag.
 Are you sure you have the right sized bag for your trip?